gagneurlab/drop_demo_data/README.md

 # DROP demo data

-This repository serves to act as the storage for the test data used by the Gagneur Lab's DROP project https://github.com/gagneurlab/drop/
+This repository contains the test data used by the Gagneur Lab's Detection of RNA Outliers Pipeline (DROP) https://github.com/gagneurlab/drop/